What is United Way?

-United Way of Washington County, MD is a locally owned, locally operated, volunteer-driven nonprofit organization dedicated to supporting quality health and human service programs that make our community a stronger, better place.
-United Way partners and collaborates with local agencies, organizations, civic groups and local government to find lasting solutions to the highest priority problems in our community.
-United Way is committed to supporting programs and initiatives that help meet basic needs and provide access to a meaningful Education, Income and good Health for every Washington County resident.
+United Way is locally owned and operated.
+It is a volunteer driven nonprofit organization dedicated to supporting quality health and human service programs that make our community a stronger, better place for us all.
+United Way partners and collaborates with local agencies, organizations, civic groups and local government to find solutions that create lasting change to the highest priority problems in Washington County.
+United Way is committed to supporting programs and initiatives that help meet Basic Needs and provide access to a meaningful Education, Financial Stability and good Health for every Washington County resident.

 Who runs United Way?
 Does it belong to any other company or agency?